remix-run/remix/docs/guides/migrating-react-router-app.md

 export { default } from "~/old-app/app";
 ```

-<docs-warning><strong>Important:</strong> make sure that you still have the `app/routes/index.[jsx|tsx]` file.
+<docs-warning><strong>Important:</strong> make sure `app/routes/index.[jsx|tsx]` exists in your Remix app.
 Remix will not automatically render your `/` React Router fallback route, which means a blank page will be rendered without the index file in the `routes` directory.</docs-warning>

 ## Replacing the bundler with Remix